Learn how to build custom pages in WordPress with Elementor, one of the fastest page builder plugins for WordPress.

 1. Let’s go ahead and add a new section, and have it include 2 columns.

-2. I now want to add a background color to the section.
+2. I now want to add a background colour to the section.
 You can just as easily set the background to be any image or video, as well as add a background overlay.
 At this point, I also set the section minimum height to be 640.

 3. Now, I add an image to the left column, as well as a heading widget and a text widget to the right column.